-SEVİM YEGÜL AND ERDİNÇ DÜNDAR
+SEVIM YEGÜL AND ERDINÇ DÜNDAR

-ABSTRACT.
+Abstract.
 Statistical convergence and statistical Cauchy sequence in 2-normed space were studied by Gürdal and Pehlivan [M. Gürdal, S. Pehlivan, Statistical convergence in 2-normed spaces, Southeast Asian Bulletin of Mathematics, (33) (2009), 257-264].
 In this paper, we get analogous results of statistical convergence and statistical Cauchy sequence of functions and investigate some properties and relationships between them in 2-normed spaces.

-1. INTRODUCTION
+1. Introduction

 Throughout the paper, \mathbb{N} denotes the set of all positive integers, \mathbb{R} the set of all real numbers.
-The concept of convergence of a sequence of real numbers has been extended to statistical convergence independently by Fast [7] and Schoenberg [24].
+The concept of convergence of a sequence of real numbers has been extended to statistical convergence independently by Fast [7] and Schoenberg [23].
 Gökhan et al. [12] introduced the concepts of pointwise statistical convergence and statistical Cauchy sequence of real-valued functions.
 Balcerzak et al. [2] studied statistical convergence and ideal convergence for sequence of functions.
-Baláz et al. [1] investigated \mathcal{I} -convergence and \mathcal{I} -continuity of real functions.
-Gezer and Karakuş [11] investigated \mathcal{I} -pointwise and uniform convergence and \mathcal{I}^ -pointwise and uniform convergence of function sequences and then they examined the relation between them.
+Baláz et al. [1] investigated \mathscr{I} -convergence and \mathscr{I} -continuity of real functions.
+Gezer and Karakuş [11] investigated \mathscr{I} -pointwise and uniform convergence and \mathscr{I}^ -pointwise and uniform convergence of function sequences and then they examined the relation between them.
 Gökhan et al. [13] introduced the notion of pointwise and uniform statistical convergence of double sequences of real-valued functions.
-Dündar and Altay [4, 5] studied the concepts of pointwise and uniformly \mathcal{I} -convergence and \mathcal{I}^ -convergence of double sequences of functions and investigated some properties about them.
-Furthermore, Dündar [6] investigated some results of \mathcal{I}2 -convergence of double sequences of functions.
+Dündar and Altay [4, 5] studied the concepts of pointwise and uniformly \mathscr{I} -convergence and \mathscr{I}^ -convergence of double sequences of functions and investigated some properties about them.
+Furthermore, Dündar [6] investigated some results of \mathscr{I}2 -convergence of double sequences of functions and investigated some properties about them.

 The concept of 2-normed spaces was initially introduced by Gähler [9, 10] in the 1960's.
 Gürdal and Pehlivan [16] studied statistical convergence, statistical Cauchy sequence and investigated some properties of statistical convergence in 2-normed spaces.
-Sharma and Kumar [22] introduced statistical convergence, statistical Cauchy sequence, statistical limit points and statistical cluster points in probabilistic 2-normed space.
-Savaş and Gürdal [23] concerned with \mathcal{I} -convergence of sequences of functions in random 2-normed spaces and introduce the concepts of ideal uniform convergence and ideal pointwise convergence in the topology induced by random 2-normed spaces.
-Sarabadan and Talebi [21] presented various kinds of statistical convergence and \mathcal{I} -convergence for sequences of functions with values in 2-normed spaces and also defined the notion of \mathcal{I} -equistatistically convergence and study \mathcal{I} -equistatistically convergence in 2-normed spaces.
-Gürdal and Açık [17] investigated \mathcal{I} -Cauchy and \mathcal{I}^ -Cauchy sequences in 2-normed spaces.
-Futhermore, a lot of development have been made in this area (see [3, 14, 15, 19, 20]).
+Sharma and Kumar [24] introduced statistical convergence, statistical Cauchy sequence, statistical limit points and statistical cluster points in probabilistic 2-normed space.
+Savaş and Gürdal [22] concerned with \mathscr{I} -convergence of sequences of functions in random 2-normed spaces and introduce the concepts of ideal uniform convergence and ideal pointwise convergence in the topology induced by random 2-normed spaces.